 If you like fish, your eyes may benefit, too.
 To investigate the link between omega-3 fatty acids found in fish and AMD, Harvard Medical School researchers analyzed the food intakes of over 72,000 male and female nurses and doctors, age 50 or over.
 Over the course of nearly a decade, the study found those that ate more than four servings of fish per week had 35% less development of AMD than those who ate three or fewer fish servings per month.

-If you don't like fish (it can be expensive and challenging to cook!) you can find nutritional supplements that deliver fish-derived omega-3 fatty acids.
 Some of these omega-3 supplements are calibrated specifically for eyes, and even include other eye nutrients.

 Medical Center Eye Clinic - LAST study abstract